euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Endpoints (API).md

 			- Used with REST APIs
 		- gRPC API specification
 			- Generate client libraries
+		- Support transcoding of HTTP JSON calls into gRPC
 	- Authentication and Authorization
 		- Service-to-service authentication
 		- User authentication